Paul Chato

+Paul Chato is a Canadian comedian, writer, former television executive, web developer and entrepreneur.
+He is best known as a member of the comedy troupe The Frantics.

-Paul Chato is a Canadian comedian and writer, the president of a web design company, and a former television executive.
-He was born in 1954 in Toronto, Ontario, Canada, to Hungarian parents.
-Chato grew up in the first planned community in North America, Don Mills.
-Graduating from Don Mills Collegiate in 1973, he went on to graduate from Ryerson Polytechnical Institute in Radio Television Arts.
+Chato was born in 1954 in Toronto, Ontario, Canada, to Hungarian parents.
+He grew up in Don Mills, a planned community outside Toronto.
+He graduated from Don Mills Collegiate in 1973 and later studied Radio Television Arts at Ryerson Polytechnical Institute.

+Career

-From Ryerson, he went on to become an art director with Kelly’s Stereo Mart and from there joined Rick Green to form Green and Chato, a two-man comedy team.
-In 1979, Green and Chato joined up with Dan Redican and Peter Wildman to form the comedy group The Frantics.
+After graduating from Ryerson, Chato became an art director with Kelly’s Stereo Mart.
+He later joined Rick Green to form Green and Chato, a two-man comedy team.
+In 1979, Green and Chato joined Dan Redican and Peter Wildman to form the comedy group The Frantics.

+The Frantics' work included stage performances, the CBC radio series Frantic Times, and the CBC Television sketch series Four on the Floor.
+The Canadian Communications Foundation's History of Canadian Broadcasting describes Four on the Floor as an important CBC sketch-comedy series and notes that The Vacant Lot, co-created by Chato, was among the later CBC sketch-comedy programs that followed in its tradition.

 From 1989 to 1991, Chato was head of television comedy at CBC Television.
+In 1990, Broadcast + Technology identified him as head of CBC sitcoms.

+Web development and business work

-Apart from his continued association with The Frantics, Chato is the president of Your Web Department (formerly Electramedia), an international web development company.
+In addition to his continued association with The Frantics, Chato is the president of Your Web Department (formerly Electramedia), an international web development company.
+In 2001, the Government of Canada trade publication CanadExport described Chato as president of G + A Electramedia, a Toronto-based web design and development company.
+The company won a Best of COMDEX award for Best Security Product for AccessArmor, a managed password-authentication product.

+Online work

-Chato has a channel of on YouTube and Odysee, named Call Me Chato, where he reviews popular entertainment as a "former Network executive".
-He also has a channel of social commentary and news reaction called aPauling News.
-His earlier YouTube videos focused on IT-related comedy tech.
+Chato has channels on YouTube and Odysee.
+His entertainment-review channel, Call Me Chato, reviews popular entertainment from the perspective of a "former Network executive".
+He also has a social-commentary and news-reaction channel called aPauling News.
+His earlier YouTube videos focused on IT-related comedy and technology.